gramaziokohler/coding_architecture_hs25/lectures/week-02/README.md

     </p>
 </div>

+## Syncing your files

+To synchronize the content of this week's lecture to your computer, use VS Code and click the "Sync" button in the bottom left corner.

 ## Roadmap: How to become a computational Designer

 See [here](/roadmap/README.md) for more information about the **Roadmap: becoming a computational designer**, including an explainer video.